kubernetes/kubernetes/cluster/gce/windows/README-GCE-Windows-kube-up.md

 # Remove files that interfere with get-kube / kube-up:
 rm -rf ./kubernetes/; rm -f kubernetes.tar.gz; rm -f ~/.kube/config

-# Set the default gcloud project for this shell.
-This is optional but convenient
-# if you're working with multiple projects and don't want to repeatedly switch
-# between gcloud config configurations.
-export CLOUDSDK_CORE_PROJECT=<your_project_name>

 # To run e2e test locally, make sure "Application Default Credentials" is set in any of the places:
 # References: https://cloud.google.com/sdk/docs/authorizing#authorizing_with_a_service_account
 #             https://cloud.google.com/sdk/gcloud/reference/auth/application-default/